 Resources for Conflict Transformation Ministers are here on this page!
-Everything Conflict Transformation Ministers need to facilitate and document healthy conflict transformation processes will be found in the hyperlinks, below.
-We will provide instructions and update documents as necessary to empower our CT Ministers!
+Everything Conflict Transformation Ministers need to facilitate and document healthy conflict transformation processes are found in the hyperlinks, below.

 For your personal use:

 To enroll in direct deposit, please fill out the Electronic Funds Transfer form.
-The District Office will be able to reimburse you electronically for your incurred mileage when you are working with a referral.
+The conference Treasurer’s Office will be able to reimburse you electronically for your incurred mileage.

 Planning Your First Session

 NC Conference Conflict Transformation Ministers assist local churches in living out the Church’s mission of making disciples of Jesus Christ for the transformation of the world.
 CT Ministers often work closely with the Staff Parish Relations Committee or Pastor Parish Relations Committee.
-While you get ready to meet with a S/PPRC, please consult the S/PPRC Preparation Guidelines.
+While you get ready to meet with a S/PPRC, please consult Preparing for an S/PPRC Meeting.
 We have also provided detailed instructions for these meetings in a protocol for meeting with S/PPRC.
 The notes at the bottom of this document can help you in leading your meeting in alignment with the Conversational Covenant.

 After Your First Meeting